 adv.
 My company has a product called Tuffcoat that will clearcoat brass, etc. It is nearly invisible and has survived up 1300 hours in salt spray.
 Tuffcoat can be dyed any color.

 A. My experience with copper sculptures and clear coating these to protect the color patina has been 34 years so far.
-I can tell you that Rust-o-leum clear seal that is sold today [Rustoleum Crystal Clear [linked by editor to product info at Amazon]] is the fast dry formula and is sufficient for 5-8 years, the older formula 1 1/2 hour dry time expect 12- 14 years indoors, but Incralac will survive for 8-10 years outdoors with bi-yearly waxing.
+I can tell you that Rust-o-leum clear seal that is sold today [Rustoleum Crystal Clear [affiliate link to product info on Amazon]] is the fast dry formula and is sufficient for 5-8 years, the older formula 1 1/2 hour dry time expect 12- 14 years indoors, but Incralac will survive for 8-10 years outdoors with bi-yearly waxing.
 The biggest problem with outdoor exposure is the expansion of the copper and the clear coating inability to keep up with this.
 Failure occurs at 3 years more or less with most store bought sprays.
 Aircraft coatings in clear are very hard and fail on copper doors at 3-4 years.
 So the key to finding a good finish a difficult one but not impossible.
 Fluxes used during brazing WILL break through the finish and should always be removed prior to any coating.Kevin Jenkins

 - Homosassa, Florida